Now available as a virtual webinar during these exceptional times

 Institutions can choose to host a one-day or two-day workshop focused on writing, publishing, or the entire writing and publishing process.

 We offer flexibility for in-person workshops.
 Agenda topics can be swapped around and timings adjusted to spend more or less time on particular topics.
 Virtual workshops have a set agenda.

 We recommend a maximum of 30 researchers per workshop.
 To train a greater number of researchers, institutions can host two one-day workshops or inquire about a seminar-style workshop for up to 100 researchers.

 To train new cohorts of researchers, institutions can request a series of workshops spread throughout one year or over two to three years, granting a multi-workshop discount.

-Every researcher receives a handout pack containing a workbook, journal, notepad, and pen.
+Every researcher receives a handout pack containing a workbook and journal.
 The workbook is customized for each workshop and branded with the host institution's logo.

 Every institution receives a post-workshop wrap-up report containing feedback from their researchers — collected via a questionnaire at the end of the workshop.